davidoram/beaker/docs/transcript.md

   - "stock-get"

 Before being allowed to call any API we require callers to prove who they are and that they have permission to call our API.
 We call this Authentication and Authorization.
-In our case these functions are delegaated entirely to NATS.
-NATS has this functionality built in, its well designed by security experts so we can be confident that its a solid founcation to build upon.
+In our case these functions are delegated entirely to NATS.
+NATS has this functionality built in, its well designed by security experts so we can be confident that its a solid foundation to build upon.

 **Sidebar** Using NATS to solve our AuthN/AuthZ unburdens us from having to do implement these functions.
 This is very hard to implement right, and it feels like a good decision in many circumstances because we are letting experts implement this function.
 This isn't just my recommendation.
 Take a look at Microsoft Secure Coding Guidelines, or the OWASP recommendations or RFC 7435.
 Its generally accepted that its poor practice to roll your own security.
 However we must consider the downside.
-In NATS that means that although NATS will provide AuthN/AuthZ when a request is routed to our service we have no idea who made the call.
+Although NATS will provide AuthN/AuthZ when a request is routed to our service we have no idea who made the call.
 We just have to trust that NATS has checked they are allowed to do that.

 OK, so back to the NATS Services - lets talk about how they work.
 NATS is a messaging system, and as such it supports a request/reply messaging pattern.
 This coventiently matches exactly what our microservice wants to do, the caller issues a request, the service decodes and processes that request and responds with a reply.